Sunday, 7 December 2014

 This interesting photograph shows the French film director Claude Lelouch in 1976 checking the attachment of his camera to his Mercedes in order to film in 35mm

 C’était un rendez-vous, a short film about driving fast and furiously to a romantic assignation at Montmatre in Paris in the early hours of the morning.
 I told you about the French!
 He dubbed the soundtrack with eloquent heel and toe gear changes from his Ferrari 275 GTB.
 Available on DVD it is an unforgettable 9 minute experience.
-Brilliant.
+Brilliant with the sound turned right up!

 As Mathieu pointed out: